 If you want to learn more about order flow trading, our day trader pro subscription is the perfect start, click here to learn more.

-Finally, you can watch other professional traders apply this analysis in real time on live markets in our live daily trading room.
+Finally, you can watch other professional traders apply this analysis in real-time on live markets in our lives daily trading room.

 It is included in your subscription free of charge.